julieqiu/librarianx/doc/config.md

 Default settings applied to all libraries.

+The precendence is this:
+- Library-level overrides
+- Language defaults
+- Defaults block

 **Common fields:**
 - `output` (string) - Output directory for generated code
 - `one_library_per` (string) - Bundling strategy: `service` or `version`